The Perfect 10: Beauty Pageant art series

 As I watched so many of the contests, I became curious about the changes I could see and sense; I did some research and learned about so many of the changes, pageantry changes that reflect societal changes, too.

 Combining expectations about behavior and brains with beauty and poise, the pageant began as a beauty contest but in 1935 curfews and a ban on bars meant Miss America also had “morality.”
 The pageant was closed from 1928-1932 because many wondered if the Hollywood hopefuls were “moral.”
 Sponsorship by companies such as theaters or stores also created suspicion; with contestants represented by state in 1938, a sense of family was represented by an individual’s homestate.
 Contestants representing states in the United States rather than theaters, resorts, or cities suggests to me the formation of the contest as a sport, and how humans tend to organize themselves by affiliation.
+It’s like the United States Senate.
 It also shows, I think, the view of women as national morale booster.

 Also in 1938, a talent portion was added to the contest.
 And in 1945, college scholarships became the prize.
 Adding scholarships lent gravitas to the pageant.
 Today, the contest awards many scholarships, the swimsuit portion is referred to as fitness rather than beauty, and the winner spends her year advocating on a national tour for the cause of her choice.
 She gets to experience travel and the promise of an education she chooses.
 I think this shows the evolving perception and power of women.

 Until 1948, Miss America was crowned in her swim suit, and then the evening gown replaced her bathing suit for the crowning moment.
 In 1968, women’s liberation groups protested the beauty contest, and the “Freedom Trash Can” - in which feminists tossed bras, girdles, false eyelashes, wigs, beauty and fashion magazines - became a symbol of feminist activist art.
 In 1969, feminists protested the pageant and crowned a sheep, an example of the usual equation of females with animals.
 Contestants could hear the chanting of the protestors outside the venue: “Freedom!”
 It’s a paradox: women on the inside vying for a crown that honors their beauty and achievements while women on the outside vie for freedom from it: the crown demands allegiance to narrow definitions of beauty and success.
+Amy Argetsinger and Lauren Collins point out that soon after the Constitution was ratified to ensure women could vote, they were voted upon; Miss America emerged about a year after the ratification.
+But I wonder: could it be that the contest was proclaiming women’s importance?

 There have been many rules about competing for Miss America, including rules about age, weight, and being childless and unmarried.
 In the 1930s, a rule was added that Miss America had to be white.
 In 1945, the first Jewish Miss America didn’t receive the usual endorsements and advertising spots.
 And that was the year the cash money prize was replaced with scholarship money, so women could more likely go to college!